Last updated: January 7, 2023

-With rock ledges surrounding the water hole and covered areas nearby to place your belongings, Karloo Pools almost looks like an actual man-made swimming pool in the middle of the bush.
+Surrounded by rock ledges and with shaded spots nearby for your belongings, Karloo Pools almost feels like a man-made swimming pool set in the heart of the bush.

-A moderately challenging 2.5 km long section of the Karloo Track will get you to this natural oasis, with the option to continue walking to Uloola Falls.
+This moderately challenging 2.5 km section of the Karloo Track takes you to this unique spot, with the option to continue your hike to Uloola Falls.

 ---|---|